smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 To find out more information on how to create `voiceCommands` see the [related documentation](Speech and Audio/Setting Up Voice Commands).
 !@

+!!!
+NOTE
 Head units supporting RPC v7.1+ may support displaying `secondaryText`, `tertiaryText`, and `secondaryArtwork`.
 This gives the user a richer experience by displaying more data.
+Attempting to set this data on head units that doe not support RPC 7.1+ will result in that data not being displayed to the user.
+!!!

 @![iOS]
 ##### Objective-C